Utak-West/Top-Notch-New-Jersey/automation/enhanced-follow-up-system.md

 (XXX) XXX-XXXX
 ```

-### Electrical Services Follow-Up
+### Urgent Service Follow-Up

-#### Emergency Service Follow-Up
+#### Post-Urgent Service Follow-Up

-**Post-Emergency Service Email:**
+**Post-Urgent Service Email:**
 ```
-Subject: Thank you for trusting Top Notch with your electrical emergency
+Subject: Thank you for trusting Top Notch with your urgent home improvement need

 Dear [Name],

-Thank you for calling Top Notch New Jersey for your electrical emergency.
-I'm glad we could resolve the [Issue Type] quickly and safely.
+Thank you for calling Top Notch New Jersey for your urgent home improvement situation.
+I'm glad we could resolve the [Issue Type] quickly and professionally.

 WORK COMPLETED:
 → [Description of work performed]